Marc Forster, Henry B. Plant Professor of History, Director of the Toor Cummings Center for International Studies and the Liberal Arts (CISLA)

 - 497, Honors Seminar

 Professor Forster has also been active serving Connecticut College in a variety of capacities.
 He was appointed Director of the Toor Cummings Center for International Studies and the Liberal Arts (CISLA) in 2012.
-He chaired the Faculty Steering and Conference Committee (2008-2009), was a member of the Presidential Search Committee (2005-2006), the Committee on Appointments, Promotion, and Tenure (1999-2005), the Presidential Task Force on Athletics (2001-2002) and the Presidential Commission on a Pluralistic Community (2002-2003).
+He chaired the Faculty Steering and Conference Committee (2008-2009), a member of the Dean of the Faculty Search Committee (2014), the Committee on Appointments, Promotion, and Tenure (1999-2005, 2014-), Presidential Search Committee (2005-2006), Presidential Task Force on Athletics (2001-2002) and the Presidential Commission on a Pluralistic Community (2002-2003).
 He was chair of the history department from 2001 to 2006.

 Forster was awarded the 2007 Nancy Batson Nisbet Rash faculty research award at the 93rd Convocation in August, 2007.
 The award is presented annually to a faculty member selected on the basis of outstanding scholarly or artistic accomplishments.